sodabrew/puppet-dashboard/README.markdown

 The Puppet Dashboard performs a number of tasks, such as report import, that can consume significant system resources.
 To ensure that performance remains snappy under load, we use the `delayed_job` background processing system to manage these tasks without tying up a web front end thread.

-The Puppet Dashboard code will automatically spawn a manager and worker in the background, which will run these tasks without tying up the resources of the web server.
-This will share the same credentials and access as the web front-end, so should introduce no additional security risk.

-You should set the `delayed_job_workers` configuration value to the number of workers you want running; we recommend one per core.
-If this is greater than zero we will automatically start a worker monitor in the background to perform background tasks.

-This is not entirely efficient or easy to monitor, however, so you might instead want to set that to zero and fire up the worker monitor yourself.
-See `scripts/delayed_job --help` for details on firing up the worker daemon manually.
+You will need to configure at least one background worker process to run these tasks.
+We recommend one worker per core in a production environment, for better performance.
+More workers than CPU cores will not improve throughput.

+You can use `script/delayed_job` to act as a process supervisor, forking the desired number of workers and restarting them if they abort.
+We recommend this approach, compared to using the individual rake task to start a worker.

+For additional reliability, you might want to use a service monitoring tool like [god][http://god.rubyforge.org/], [monit][http://mmonit.com/monit/], or [runit][http://smarden.org/runit/].
+We generally recommend you supervise the `script/delayed_job` monitor, but provided the workers keep running things should be good.

+There is also plenty of great documentation available about different ways to get `delayed_job` workers running, such as http://stackoverflow.com/questions/1226302/how-to-monitor-delayed-job-with-monit

 Performance
 -----------

 The Puppet Dashboard slows down as it manages more data.
 Here are ways to make it run faster, from easiest to hardest:

-*  Tune `delayed_job_workers` to have one worker per CPU core on your system.
+*  Run one, and only one, `delayed_job` worker per CPU core.
 *  Optimize your database by running `rake RAILS_ENV=production db:raw:optimize` from your Puppet Dashboard directory, this will reorganize and reanalyze your database for faster queries.
 *  Run the application in `production` mode, e.g. by running `./script/server -e production`.
 The default `development` mode is significantly slower because it doesn't cache and logs more details.
 *  Run the application using multiple processes to handle more concurrent requests.
 You can use Phusion Passenger, or clusters of Thin or Unicorn servers to serve multiple concurrent requests.